 Here are some hand-picked accommodations all located in the center, close to the metro and with fabulous reviews.
 Booking.com works best in Russia, so I recommend using it when you visit.

 Middle price (US$110 to US$170) – Hotel Maroseyka 2/15 – Very centrally located, the Red Square is just 700 m. away, it has simple, but very clean and light rooms and fabulous reviews!
-Ahouse Hotel on Nakhimovsky Prospekt is relatively close to Luzhniki (the main stadium for the Wold Cup) and the Fan Zonw, it provides airport shuttle, and, of course, has really good reviews!
+Ahouse Hotel provides an airport shuttle, and, of course, has really good reviews!

 Budget (US$110 and less) – Hostel Kremlin Lights – a pretty cool hostel in the city center, ~US$40 for a bunk bed, very clean and cozy.
 Check if it is still available!
-Dream Place Hostel – more or less the same price for a bed in a dorm room, it is 10 minute walk to a metro station on the ring, rooms are bright and the staff is hospitable.
+Dream Place Hostel – more or less the same price for a bed in a dorm room, it is a 10-minute walk to a metro station on the ring, rooms are bright and the staff are hospitable.

 What happens if you fail to register?
 I do not know – you might be in trouble or you might be just fine, you never know.
-My suggestion is that you will be fine as I doubt that thousands of people will barricade authorities during the World Cup, but you need to know that this is a rule and you might be required to show the paper of your registration when you leave the country.
+You need to know that this is a rule and you might be required to show your registration paper when you leave the country.

-Useful things to know before your trip to Moscow for a World Cup – Fan ID, visa, prices etc.
+Useful things to know before your trip to Moscow – visa, prices etc.

-Here is the practical information you all have been waiting for – how to get around, visa, sim card, fan zones.
-Read below for more info:
+Here is the practical information you all have been waiting for – how to get around, visa, sim card etc. Read below for more info:

 Visa for Russia

-Usually, the procedure to get a Russian visa is quite long and costly – you need an official invitation from your hotel, insurance etc. Good news, for the World Cup these requirements will be lifted!
+Usually, the procedure to get a Russian visa is quite long and costly – you need an official invitation from your hotel, insurance etc. Before applying for your visa, you should check your country requirements.